zeroc-ice/ice/js/BUILDING.md

 Upon successful completion, the build generates libraries in the `lib` subdirectory, including compressed and minified versions.

-For older browsers that do not support all of the required ECMAScript 6 features used by Ice for JavaScript, we provide pre-compiled versions of the libraries using the [Babel] JavaScript compiler.
-These libraries depend on the [core-js] and [regenerator-runtime] packages and are available in the `lib/es5` subdirectory with the same names as the main libraries.

 ## Running the JavaScript Tests

 Python is required to run the test suite.
 Additionally, the Glacier2 tests